skatkov/carriage/README.md

 ```
 Carriage.call(:us, {AssociateTag:'tag', "OfferListingId.1": "B00WR23X5I", "Quantity.1": 1})
 ```
 The only thing it will validate, is a presence of locale.
-All other parameters will be converted without any verification.
-So be carefull
+All other parameters will be converted by `URI.encode_www_form` without any verification.
+Be carefull!

 ### Builder
-Library also offers a slightly simpler interface that tries to valide data.
+Library also offers a simpler interface that tries to valide data with convinince methods on top.

 ```
 items = [